 If you don’t think you will be eligible for the course you’ve got your eye on, don’t stress.
 One option is to enrol in a similar degree and then transfer to your preferred choice later.
 For example, if you don’t get into the Bachelor of Education (Early Childhood and Primary), you could apply for the Bachelor of Early Childhood Education (Birth to Five), which doesn’t require as many prerequisite subjects for entry, and then apply to transfer after a year.
 And as you’ll receive credits for most if not all completed units, it won’t take you any longer to complete your degree.
 Alternatively, if you want to broaden your options, complete a Bachelor of Arts first before enrolling in a Master of Teaching (Early Childhood and Primary).

-ACU has campuses in Adelaide, Ballarat, Brisbane, Canberra, Sydney and Melbourne, and selection ranks can vary between locations.
-This means if you’re set on a particular degree but don’t get the marks to study at your preferred campus, you may be able to enroll at a campus where it has a lower entry score, and then transfer to your preferred location later on.
-For potential nursing students, for example, the selection rank is lower at our Ballarat Campus than in Melbourne.
-Start your degree there and then if you get good results in a certain number of units, you could potentially switch to the Melbourne Campus the following year.
+ACU has campuses in Adelaide, Ballarat, Brisbane, Canberra, Sydney and Melbourne, and offer many courses at multiple sites.
+This means if you’re set on a particular degree but don’t receive an offer at your preferred campus, you may be able to apply and enrol at another campus, and then transfer to your preferred location later on.
+For potential law students, for example, the selection rank is lower at our Melbourne Campus than in North Sydney.
+Start your degree in Melbourne and then if you achieve a score equivalent to the lowest ATAR offered in North Sydney, in a certain number of units, you could potentially transfer to the Sydney Campus the following year.

 Move in the right direction